brendanhasz/brendanhasz.github.io/_posts/2018-08-02-nice-ride-eda.md

     Skew:                          -0.002   Prob(JB):                       0.0508
     Kurtosis:                       3.812   Cond.
 No.                         551.
     ==============================================================================

-    Warnings:
-    [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 Our model definitely captured an effect of the weather.
 In the summary table above, the `coef` column contains the coefficients for the variables in the leftmost column.
 The coefficient for temperature was \\( \approx 39.9 \\), meaning that for every 10 degree increase in the temperature, Nice Ride can expect \\( \approx 400 \\) more rides per day!
 But not *exactly* 400 more rides.
 The two rightmost columns show the 95% confidence interval, which show that the model is 95% sure the temperature coefficient is between 33.6 and 46.2.
 So the model is very sure that the number of rides per day *increases* with temperature (because the 95% confidence interval is completely above 0), but there is uncertainty as to the exactly how strong that relationship is.